2116 Gottingen Street,

 Firms: Rhodes, Curry & Co.

-The theatre had barely been open for one year when the catastrophic Halifax Explosion of December 6, 1917 occured, killing over 2,000 people and devastating the city.
+The theatre had barely been open for one year when the catastrophic Halifax Explosion of December 6, 1917 occurred, killing over 2,000 people and devastating the city.
 The Casino Theatre only suffered light damage, and was used as a shelter for survivors in the days after.

 As the decades went on, the theatre received major renovations in 1941 and 1963, and was acquired by Odeon Theatres of Canada.
 In 1977, it was the only theatre in Halifax to play “Star Wars” resulting in lines around the block.
 As the Gottingen Street neighbourhood went into decline in the 1970’s and 1980’s, the theatre was acquired by Empire Theatres in 1984, and closed on August 8, 1989.
 The last film shown was “Ghostbusters II”.